mwarnes/MarkLogic-Keycloak/marklogic with keycloak implementation guide.md

 ### Example Configuration Reference

-For reference, the following is an example of a configured External Security profile:
+For reference, the following is an example of a configured OAUTH External Security profile:

 ![MarkLogic OAUTH External Security Configuration](images/MarkLogic%20OAUTH%20External%20Security%20Configuration.png)